 Follow Us On:

 The electoral rolls were printed both in Bengali and Urdu for East and West Pakistan respectively.
-Initially, the elections were due on 5 October 1970 for the National Assembly and 19 October for the provincial assemblies.
-But theses elections were postponed till December of the same year because of the severe monsoon floods in the eastern wing in August.
+The elections which were initially due on 5 October 1970 for the National Assembly and on 19 October for the provincial assemblies were postponed till December of the same year because of the severe monsoon floods in the eastern wing in August.
 The new dates announced were 7 and 17 December 1970.
-Still, elections for nine seats of National Assembly and eighteen for provincial assemblies were held next year on 17 January 1971 due to cyclone in East Pakistan.
-The elections were held on party basis and from 1 January 1970 the political parties were allowed to start campaigning.
+Still, elections for nine seats of the National Assembly and eighteen for provincial assemblies in East Pakistan were held next year on 17 January 1971 because of a cyclone.
+From 1 January 1970, the political parties were allowed to start campaigning.
 A total of twenty-four political parties participated in the elections.
-There were mainly two types of parties, religious and secular.
+Mainly there were two types of parties, religious and secular.